greyshirtguy/Pro7RemoteMiddleMan/README.md

 # Pro7RemoteMiddleMan
 A "Middle-Man" Windows application to provide simple Master-Slave functionality between two machines running ProPresenter 7.
-You can run this on any Windows PC on your network and then enter network details for two Pro7 machines to setup a Master-Slave control between them.
+You can run this on *any* Windows PC on your network and then enter network details for two Pro7 machines to setup a Master-Slave control between them.
 You do not have to run this on the same computer as the Master or Slave.
-(Yes it works with Pro7 on MacOS)
+It can connect to Pro7 on either Windows or MacOS machine for master or slave - all combinations work!

 ![Screenshot](Screenshot.png)